-Student credit cards are a great way to build your credit history and learn about managing debt.
+Student credit cards can be a great way to build your credit history and learn about managing debt.
 The earlier you begin, the better off you’ll be down the road.
-But if you’re new to using credit or made some credit mistakes in the past, we’ve got five tips for using a student credit card you should know.
+But building a credit history is only helpful if you build it the right way, so here are five tips to help you on your credit journey.

 1. Read the terms carefully

-Understanding the fees, interest charges and penalties that come with your student credit card may not be easy, but it’s essential for you to try to understand.
-Some student cards charge an annual fee, even if you never use it.
+For example, some student cards charge an annual fee, even if you never use it.
 This can end up being expensive and it isn’t necessary.
-Others charge you very high interest, which can cost you hundreds more in charges every year.
-Compare the terms and choose the best card for your needs.
+Others charge you very high interest, which can cost you hundreds more in charges every year if you don’t know about the grace period for avoiding interest.

 3. Don’t overdo it

 Just like staying up and partying all night can lead to regrets the next day, using your card in excess can cause a financial hangover.
 Don’t overspend on your student credit card – you’ll need to pay every penny back eventually.
-Before using your card to make a purchase, ask two questions: Can you pay cash for this instead, and do you really need the item?
-Staying ahead of debt is the best way to avoid too much of it.
+Before using your card to make a purchase, ask two questions: Can you pay cash for this instead? and, Do you really need the item?

 4. Avoid cash advances